baltpeter/thesis-mobile-consent-dialogs/thesis/400_consent-dialogs-in-the-wild.md

 ## Situation on Mobile {#sec:cd-situation-mobile}

-If the situation were similar on mobile and apps also commonly implemented the TCF or at least used a limited number of CMPs, this would make the desired analysis easy.
-This section will now look at whether that's the case.
-(TODO: This is terrible, reword!)
+In this section, we look at whether mobile apps also commonly implement the TCF or at least use a limited number of CMPs, which would make the desired analysis easy.

 ### Use of IAB TCF {#sec:cd-situation-mobile-tcf}